under-view/meta-amd/README.md

 # meta-amd

-This is the location for AMD BSPs.
+This is the location for AMD BSP and AMD DISTRO layers.

-Please see the README files contained in the individual BSP layers for BSP-specific information like dependencies etc.
+Please see the README files contained in the meta-amd-bsp layer for BSP-specific information like dependencies etc.

 If you have problems with or questions about a particular BSP, please